 It is worth the effort learning how to build a raised garden bed as they offer endless possibilities for growing crops and flowers, and they are so easy to include in your backyard.

 Whether you want to grow your own fruit and veg, create more planting spaces for flowers, or improve your soil, raised garden beds are the ideal solution, and there are many raised garden bed ideas you could incorporate into your garden plans.

 How to build a raised garden bed

-Timber beds are straightforward to build on a DIY basis using scaffolding boards.
+Timber beds are straightforward to build on a DIY basis using scaffolding boards as soon as you work out how deep raised garden beds should be.
 To do so, follow this step-by-step:

 1. Prepare the soil

 First, dig over the soil to level the surface and clear out weeds and debris.
 'In the main, raised beds are constructed on existing ground, so the newly introduced soil sits on top of the existing allowing for good drainage and less soil compaction.
 Bury any removed turf deeply within the new bed which will enrich the soil as it decays,' explains Claudia de Yong.

 You can do this with wooden posts; these should be around 2x2 inches.
 If you want to add netting to protect crops, then make the posts taller than the planks’ width.